-With St Patrick’s Day upon us, a new study asks whether the saint fled his native Britain to escape a career as a Roman tax collector, only to arrive in Ireland and sell slaves.
+With St Patrick’s Day upon us, a study asks whether the saint fled his native Britain to escape a career as a Roman tax collector, only to arrive in Ireland to sell slaves.
 According to Dr Roy Flechner, the traditional story that Patrick was kidnapped from Britain, forced to work as a slave, but managed to escape and reclaim his status, is “likely to be fiction.”

 Roman Tax Collector

 The classic account of St Patrick’s life tells us that he was abducted from Western Britain in his teens.
 He was then forced into slavery in Ireland for six years, during which time his faith developed.
 Dr Flechner’s study looks at Patrick’s own writings in their historical context.
 He argues that the saint may have deliberately fled to Ireland to avoid becoming a ‘Decurion’ (a Roman tax collector).

 The duties placed on Decurions were onerous.
 Chief among these was a requirement to make up any shortfall in tax revenues from their own pockets.
 Accordingly, there was a strong incentive to abscond.
 Historians have long been aware of the possibility that Patrick’s own father, Calpornius, exploited a bail-out clause in Roman law that allowed him to leave his post as a Decurion by joining the clergy.

 What seems to have escaped notice, however, is that the position of Decurion was de facto hereditary.
 In addition, Decurions who joined the clergy were obliged by Roman law to install their sons in their place.
 However, by the time Patrick was due to inherit his father’s office, political and economic decline had exacerbated the hardships of the Decurionate.